nzubeifechukwu/course-registration-system/README.md

 ## Local Setup Instructions

+> PLEASE CONSIDER TESTING AND INTERACTING WITH THE APPLICATION ON THE LIVE DEPLOYMENT LINK ABOVE IF YOU ENCOUNTER SOME ISSUES WHILE TRYING TO SET UP PRISMA.
+> `./generated/prisma` folder is untracked, which is why I think setting up Prisma may give some issues.
+> Proceed with the setup instructions below if you'd still want to go ahead and run the project locally; I've provided a link at the right point below to guide you with setting up Prisma.
+I hope your set up goes seamlessly.

 Follow these steps to run this project locally on your machine:

 ### 1. Clone the Repository